 Lieutenant General To An Xo said that according to Manulife's report, as of May 31, they had received 6,060 contracts.
 The number of complaints that Manulife had completed resolving was 3,553 contracts.
-Manulife had refunded more than VND800 billion and was currently resolving 2,507 contracts.
+Manulife had refunded more than VND800 billion and was resolving 2,507 contracts.

 Currently, the authorities have assigned local authorities and police to coordinate with Manulife to ensure security and order at application receiving points.

-During the discussion session at the National Assembly hall on socio-economic issues in the past few days, delegate Nguyen Thi Thuy (Bac Kan delegation) reiterated the recent denunciations and public opinions on issues related to life insurance and recommended that the Ministry of Finance conduct a comprehensive inspection of life insurance activities, focusing on investment-linked insurance.
+During the discussion session at the National Assembly hall on socio-economic issues in the past few days, delegate Nguyen Thi Thuy ( Bac Kan delegation) reiterated the recent denunciations and public opinions on issues related to life insurance and recommended that the Ministry of Finance conduct a comprehensive inspection of life insurance activities, focusing on investment-linked insurance.

-Responding to this issue, Finance Minister Ho Duc Phoc acknowledged that recently there have been problems such as the connection channel between commercial banks and insurance companies, that is, commercial banks sign contracts with insurance companies to sell insurance to customers through introducing banks to receive commissions.
+Responding to this issue, Finance Minister Ho Duc Phoc acknowledged that recently there have been problems such as the link channel between commercial banks and insurance companies, that is, commercial banks sign contracts with insurance companies to sell insurance to customers through introducing banks to receive commissions.

 Regarding this issue, the Ministry of Finance has also coordinated with the State Bank to inspect and strictly handle banks and insurance companies that violate the law.